pablo-meier/ghostlight/docs/faq.md

 record, I hate the comparison since I see a few differences:

-* IMDb, for most of its visitors, is where we go to gawk at _other people's_ work, not _their own_.
-If you're in film or television you may have a page and/or use it very differently, but I feel the site is very geared to consumers rather than creators.<br /><br />Obviously I don't want to discourage people from using ghostlight as consumers; just that its development is driven by the needs of professionals.
+* IMDb, for most of its visitors, is where we go to gawk at _other people's_ work, not _our own_.
+If you're in film or television you may have a page and/or use it very differently, but I feel the site is very geared to consumers rather than creators.
+Obviously I don't want to discourage people from using ghostlight as consumers; just that its development is driven by the needs of professionals.
 * IMDb is ugly as sin.